Hill Zaini

-Hill Zaini (born 13 October 1987), popularly known as Hill, is a well-known Bruneian singer and actor.
+Hill Zaini (born 13 October 1987), popularly known as Hill, is a Bruneian singer and actor.

 Early life

 Hill was born on 13 October 1987, in Brunei.
 Singing has been his passion since a very young age.
 He performed regularly in school and on talent shows.

 P2F

 P2F is a television show in Brunei which has a similar concept to the Idol series.
 Hill was a contestant on the show in 2008 and was put through to the 'Final 12'.
 One of his most prominent performances was a duet of the Malay song "Lagu Jiwa Lagu Cinta".
 After 3 weeks in the 'Final 12', there was controversy as Hill had to withdraw from the show for personal reasons.

 Acting career

 After P2F, Hill was given the lead role in the RTB (Radio Television Brunei) TV series Aku Bukan Milikmu (I'm Not Yours) which was aired in May 2009.
 This was Hill's first venture into acting and was a hit in Brunei.
 This was followed by starring roles on other RTB dramas Usaha, Rindu Lagi and Korban Kasih which were aired in the latter part of 2009.